-Under Armour’s Under Armour Women’s Armour Eclipse High Impact Zip Sports Bra carries a lot of similarities with the sports bra from Glamorise.
+Under Armour’s Women’s Armour Eclipse High Impact Zip Sports Bra carries a lot of similarities with the sports bra from Glamorise.

 Using nylon and elastane, it’s made with materials and a structure that’s meant to fit tight, remain cushy enough for comfort, and be breathable all at the same time!

-The band is pretty thick on the underside of your breasts, but the adjustable thick straps take some weight off them and helps in lifting them up.
+This is ideal for women who are a bit more busty because the bandeau-like bra cups offer full support and coverage for each individual breast.
+The band is pretty thick on the underside of your breasts, but the adjustable thick straps take some weight off them and help in lifting them up.